-- A student may reappear for the semester-end examination for betterment, only in the theory part of a course to improve their grade, provided that the student has passed the course, his/her CGPA is less than or equal to 6.75 and the grade in the respective course is equal to or lower than a 'B'.
-In case of reappearing for a course, the best of the two grades will be considered. - A student may re-register for any course in any semester during the program to improve their grade if the current grade in the course is lower than 'B+', with the approval of the Dean Academics and in accordance with academic regulations. - A student cannot reappear for the semester-end examination in courses with an L-T-P-S structure such as 0-0-X-X, 0-0-X-0, 0-0-0-X, Social Internship, Technical Internship, Seminar, Term Paper, Project, Capstone Project, Practice School, Industrial Internship.
+- A student may reappear for the semester-end examination for betterment, only in the theory part of a course to improve their grade, provided that the student has passed the course, his/her CGPA is less than or equal to 6.75 and the grade in the respective course is equal to or lower than a 'C'.
+In case of reappearing for a course, the best of the two grades will be considered. - A student may re-register for any course in any semester during the program to improve their grade if the current grade in the course is lower than 'B+', with the approval of the Dean Academics and in accordance with academic regulations. - A student cannot reappear for the semester-end examination in courses with an L-T-P-S structure such as 0-0-X-X, 0-0-X-0, 0-0-0-X, Social Internship, Technical Internship, Seminar, Term Paper, Project, Capstone Project, Practice School, Industrial Internship. - A student is not eligible for the award of a Degree with Honors if they opt for the betterment option.